Quantum-Software-Development/Limits-Calculus-I/README.md

 The given function is a rational function of the form f(x)=cxm+fxm−1+...+gx+haxn+bxn−1+...+dx+e , where n > m.
 As x approaches infinity, the highest power of x in the numerator dominates the value of the numerator, and the highest power of x in the denominator dominates the value of the denominator.
 This means that we can ignore all the lower-order terms, and simply consider the behavior of the highest-order terms.

+In this case, the highest-order term in the numerator is 2x4, and the highest-order term in the denominator is x3.